 Defining a robot is more difficult than you might expect.
 As the term, "robot," captures the public's imagination, product marketing further blurs the lines by re-branding a slew of otherwise standard, if programmable, machines.
 The issue is nicely summed up by MIT roboticist Kate Darling: "...it's much sexier to call something a robot than call something a dishwasher.”

 Most roboticists (and industrial automation specialists) agree that robots are physical machines that work autonomously, or semi-autonomously, to carry out specific tasks.
 They utilize sensors to evaluate conditions of the workpiece and the overall environment, and their overall operation involves some form of artificial intelligence.

 In manufacturing, it's easier to spot a robot on the shop floor than it is to define one.
 The most common form is the robotic "arm," an articulated, mechanical limb capable of evaluating, moving and processing workpieces in a variety of ways.

 Robotics at the Eagle Group

-Eagle Alloy, a shell-molding facility, has two robotic cells that grind gating from cast parts.
+Eagle Alloy, a shell-molding facility, has three robotic cells that grind gating from cast parts.
 The robotic arms employed, produced by ABB Robotics, are designed to be adaptable for flexible use.
 In other words, the robots can be programmed to perform work on a wide variety of parts, or even to carry out tasks beyond grinding and gating removal.